Beita31/zonda-take-home-assignment/docs/test-plan.md

 - API endpoints are undocumented; wildcard interception (`**/listings**`) will be used where needed as if Search API endpoint exists.
 - DB schema unknown.
 Logical DB schema assumed for SQL validation examples.
 - No proprietary or internal system details are accessed.
-- Listing card fields are assumed stable - mandatory (title, price, bedrooms, city, thumbnail).
+- Listing card fields are assumed stable - mandatory (title, home type, address, thumbnail).
-- Pagination implemented as either numbered pages or "Load more" button.
 - User persona is a general homebuyer performing searches.

 ---